microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Get-PowerBIWorkspace.md

 ```

 ## DESCRIPTION
-Retrieves a list of Power BI workspaces with the provided search criteria and scope specified.
+Retrieves a list of Power BI workspaces that match the specified search criteria and scope.
-You must have logged in previously before, using Login-PowerBIServiceAccount.
+Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.

 ## EXAMPLES